BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 # Getting started

-At this point you are able to run the pipeline from within the current directory `pigx_sarscov2_ww`.
-Use `--help` to see the available options.
+At this point you are able to run PiGx SARS-CoV-2.
+To see all available options type `--help`.

 ```sh
 pigx-sars-cov2-ww --help